Azure/autorest.csharp/readme.md

 **Generated code after:**

-Generated code won't contain the DeserializeCat method and the custom one would be used for deserialization.
+Generated code won't contain the `IUtf8JsonSerializable.Write` or `DeserializeCat` method and the custom one would be used for deserialization.

 </details>